JNietzsche/wemod-pro-unlocker/README.md

 ## ⬇️ Installation
 #### Note: after following any of the steps below, you must restart WeMod (make sure to also close it from the tray)
-For installation, you have two options.
+For installation, you have three options.
+1. Download the pre-built executable [here](https://github.com/bennett-sh/wemod-pro-unlocker/releases/latest/download/wemod-pro-unlocker.exe)
-1. Install Cargo, then run
+2. Install Cargo, then run
 ```
 cargo install wemod-pro-unlocker
 wemod-pro-unlocker